 Derren Brown vs the Psychic

-ALSO SEE VIDEO: CRAIG TAKES ON RICHARD DAWKINS – how they lied
+- ALSO, SEE VIDEO: CRAIG TAKES ON RICHARD DAWKINS – how they lied

 Psychic Craig Hamilton-Parker:

-I am sure that many scoffing sceptics loved Derren Brown’s polished use of conjuring and psychological tricks to throw Spiritualism to the dogs.
+I am sure that many scoffing skeptics loved Derren Brown’s polished use of conjuring and psychological tricks to throw Spiritualism to the dogs.
 But just because a carefully selected group of students fall for his mind quizzes it doesn’t mean that all Spiritualist séances are chicanery.

 On Channel 4 on Monday, illusionist Brown staged a mock séance in front of a live Television audience.
-He showed how using psychological techniques and hypnotic suggestion, his volunteers could be tricked into believing they were seeing a paranormal event.
+He showed how using psychological techniques and hypnotic suggestion.
+His volunteers could be tricked into believing they were seeing a paranormal event.

 Brown pointed out that the Fox sisters, the first mediums, confessed to being fakes.
-He neglected to mention that this was retracted; just as the wife of Houdini retracted her confession that she believed his spirit had spoken to her through a medium.
+He neglected to mention that this was retracted.
+Just as the wife of Houdini retracted her confession that she believed his spirit had spoken to her through a medium.
 In both, the confessions were claimed to have been made under duress.

-If I were not a medium myself I would probably be a sceptic.
+If I were not a medium myself I would probably be a skeptic.
 There have been fakes in the past and I have seen fake mediums in action.
 But Spiritualists are no fools and even recently were prepared to expose cheating mediums through their publication the Psychic News.

 Anyone who has met real mediums will know that most are compassionate with a high degree of integrity.

 Brown’s programme was more about showing the power of hypnotism than debunking spiritualism and psychic readings.
 He deliberately chose suggestible students and there was evidence of direct hypnotism.
-He used breathing methods, word patterns and post-hypnotic commands to have the students respond when he said key words.
+He used breathing methods, word patterns and post-hypnotic commands to have the students respond when he said keywords.
 An innocent phrase such as “Keep your finger on the glass” may be the trigger to elicit a response from the participants.
 The CIA and KGB are understood to have used similar techniques when training assassins.

-My job as a medium is to give proof of survival of the personality after death.
+My job as a medium is to give proof of the survival of the personality after death.
 Mediums use their gift to bring comfort to the bereaved and to be of service to humanity.
 We are like a telephonist who makes the call then relays the information received to the person on the other end of the line.
 A medium must always strive for accuracy and not be satisfied with woolly “cold reading” statements that could apply to just about anyone.

-I have told people very specific things about their dead loved ones such as their pet name, repeated word for word the text of a note placed in a coffin or described other specific incidents shared with the communicating spirit that would rule out guesswork.
+I have told people very specific things about their dead loved ones such as their pet name, repeated word for word the text of a note placed in a coffin or described other specific incidents shared with the communicating spirit that would rule out the guesswork.

 And since many mediums do not charge for their services I cannot see what possible benefit there would be in cheating.
-I have seen people who have been close to taking their own life after losing someone they cherish, and then had their life turned around after seeing a medium.
+I have seen people who have been close to taking their own life after losing someone they cherish and then had their life turned around after seeing a medium.
 Many times I have had people say to me: “I feel that I can now begin again.”

-- Craig Hamilton-Parker is author of the book What To Do When You Are Dead (Sterling, £9.99).
+- Craig Hamilton-Parker is the author of the book What To Do When You Are Dead (Sterling, £9.99).

 … but I’m still a sceptic., says the master of tricks Derren Brown:

 THE séance show wasn’t about ”attacking anyone’s beliefs: it was about seeing how the techniques used by fraudulent Victorian mediums would work with a modern audience.
-I presume no one is arguing that there weren’t plenty of fraudulent methods practised in those days.
+I presume no one is arguing that there weren’t plenty of fraudulent methods practiced in those days.

 Personally, I have huge issues with people who dishonestly claim to be in touch with the dead yet who know very well the reality of what they’re doing.
 I imagine most mediums would agree with me.
 In areas this important to people’s lives, such a fraud should be thought about in the same way we would think of – a fraudulent doctor.
 It’s despicable.

-I have less of an issue with people who sincerely believe in what they’re doing; though I would still be sceptical of their claims, and worry about people being encouraged to make life decisions based on what I would feel was false information.
+I have less of an issue with people who sincerely believe in what they’re doing; though I would still be skeptical of their claims, and worry about people being encouraged to make life decisions based on what I would feel was false information.

 However, I’m not interested in personal attacks or out-and-out debunking.
-I’d be happy, to just encourage a more questioning approach and one of intelligent open-mindedness: which is where you balance things such as false memory, suggestion and auto-hypnosis, cold-reading, language tricks and charlatanism with the’ evidence in favour of the paranormal, in order to make a more informed decision about its veracity.
+I’d be happy, to just encourage a more questioning approach and one of intelligent open-mindedness: which is where you balance things such as false memory, suggestion, and auto-hypnosis, cold-reading, language tricks and charlatanism with the’ evidence in favor of the paranormal, in order to make a more informed decision about its veracity.
 I would hope that most spiritualists would agree with me there, too.